College Community Guide to COVID-19

 Where can I get more information?

-Will the Equipment Distribution Center (EDC), editing suites, studio spaces, and Iwasaki Library be open?
-When?
+Are the Equipment Distribution Center (EDC), editing suites, studio spaces, and Iwasaki Library open?

-Student access to all campus buildings will be restricted until at least April 5.
+Student access to all campus buildings is restricted until further notice.
 This includes computer labs, Media Services Center, Media Technologies & Production (MTP), the Equipment Distribution Center (EDC), production spaces, rehearsal studios, 172 Tremont Street, and the Fitness Center.
 Members of faculty and staff continue to have access to academic and administrative buildings.

 Regarding the Iwasaki Library, please see the below details.